jsxstyle/jsxstyle/packages/jsxstyle/README.md

 # jsxstyle

-jsxstyle is intended to be the best way to style JSX components.
+jsxstyle is an inline style system for React and Preact.
 It provides a best-in-class developer experience without sacrificing performance, and has little regard for [existing CSS orthodoxy](#why-use-jsxstyle-instead-of-bemsmacssoocssetc).

 Styles are written _inline_ on a special set of components exported by jsxstyle.
-When the component is rendered, these inline styles are converted to CSS rules and added to the document.
+Inline styles on these components are converted to CSS rules and added to the document right as they’re needed.

-With jsxstyle, your component code looks like this:
+With `jsxstyle`, your component code looks like this:

 ```jsx
 <Row alignItems="center" padding={15}>